ibm-messaging/mqperf/index.md

 #### OpenShift 4.12 + CP41 2023.2.1 (MQ 9.3.3)
 This performance whitepaper on OpenShift looks at the performance of Native HA QM and SIQM when the client is located outside the OpenShift cluster: [Native HA on OCP 4.12](./openshift/OCP4.12-NativeHA.pdf).

+#### NHA:CRR Performance overhead and monitoring
+This performance whitepaper looks at the impact of enabling the additional asynchronous replication to the recovery group.
+It also shows how your messaging systems can be monitored to determine how your NHA:CRR deployments are performing: [NHACRR performance overhead](./PerformanceTestOnNHACRR.pdf)

 ### MQ for z/OS

 Performance reports for the latest versions of IBM MQ for z/OS are available here.